ppatotski/vscode-commandbar/README.md

 		* comma-separated list of commands that get executed sequentially
 		* command support arguments separated by pipe (e.g. `workbench.action.tasks.runTask|My Task`)
 	- 'file': opens a file or an url (comma-separated list)
+		* comma-separated list of files that is shown as a dropdown
+		* support label followed by pipe (e.g. `https://somesite.com|My Site`)
 * **alignment** Alignment of status bar item.
 * **tooltip** Tooltip of status bar item.
 * **color** Text color of status bar item.